Welcome to EuMW 2020

 • ICs, Semiconductor Materials and Packaging

 • Radar Architectures, Systems and Subsystems

 • Test and Measurement

-booklet for a detailed overview.
-Delegates may register for one, two or all three of the conferences.
-Registration at one conference does not allow any access to sessions of other conferences.
+Delegates can register for one, two or all three of the conferences.
+Registration at one conference does not allow any access to other conference sessions.
 Those who wish to register for two or more conferences will receive a discount on these registrations.

-All papers published for presentation at your chosen conference will be available to download electonically (and not on a USB stick given out with the delegate bags.
-There will be one USB stick combining all three conferences – EuMC, EuMIC and EuRAD.
+All papers published for presentation at your chosen conference will be available to download electonically (and not on a USB).
+There will be one downloadable file combining all three conferences – EuMC, EuMIC and EuRAD.
 There will be a separate electronic download for all workshop slides.

 INTERACTIVE POSTER SESSIONS

-Authors of papers in the Interactive Sessions will have presentation screens to present their paper instead of the posters used in previous years.
-The presentation screens are located in the conference area on Monday and Friday and in the exhibition hall as sign-posted on Tuesday, Wednesday and Thursday.
+The interactive poster papers will be presented on electronic screens, which are located in the conference area on Monday and Friday, and in the exhibition as signposted on Tuesday, Wednesday and Thursday.

 The exhibition opening hours are:

 • Tuesday 12th January 9.30-18.00 (followed by the Welcome Reception)